ned14/outcome/doc/md/03-tutorial.md

 In 95% of use cases, Outcome's convenience typedefs should be typedef-swappable for `optional<T>` and `expected<T, E>`, and Outcome has been carefully designed to maximise this.
-There are some important semantic differences though, for those interested please see \ref std_expected for lots of detail.
+There are some important semantic differences though, for those interested please see \ref std-expected for lots of detail.
 In summary, Outcome is intended as an *ultra lightweight universal error handling framework* which lets you the programmer seamlessly transport error states around without adding any extra overhead nor losing any information, folding everything into